[Update] Tried AWS Glue Interactive Sessions Spark Connect Support with Notebooks from VS Code

 spark = sparkutils.init(connection_name="my-glue-spark-connection")

-In terms of cost, the charges for a single verification run (session creation → PySpark execution → deletion) measured DPUSeconds=331.892 (approximately 0.092 DPU hours).
-At the Tokyo region rate ($0.44/DPU hour), this comes to roughly $0.04.
-Be aware that Interactive Sessions have a per-minute minimum charge and continue to incur charges while running, so it is safe practice to delete the session when done (as pricing rates vary by region and time, please check the official pricing page for the latest information).
+In terms of cost, the charges per single validation run (session creation → PySpark execution → deletion) measured DPUSeconds=331.892 (approximately 0.092 DPU hours).
+At the Tokyo region rate ($0.44/DPU hour), this amounts to approximately $0.04.
+Note that interactive sessions have a per-minute minimum charge and continue to accrue charges while running, so it is safe practice to delete the session when finished.
+(Please refer to the official pricing page for the latest rates, as they may vary by region and time.)

 Closing Thoughts

-With AWS Glue Interactive Sessions now supporting Spark Connect, it is possible to directly connect to serverless Glue Spark from SageMaker Unified Studio notebooks, local IDEs, or Python scripts, enabling interactive PySpark development.
-In this walkthrough, I confirmed the ability to connect from a VS Code notebook using pyspark[connect] and successfully run both the DataFrame API and Spark SQL.
+With AWS Glue interactive sessions now supporting Spark Connect, it has become possible to directly connect to serverless Glue Spark from SageMaker Unified Studio notebooks, local IDEs, or Python scripts for interactive PySpark development.
+In this post, I confirmed that connecting from a VS Code notebook using pyspark[connect] and running the DataFrame API and Spark SQL works successfully.

-In recent years, Apache Spark has seen greatly improved support for Apache Iceberg tables, and there are an increasing number of cases where Spark is required when creating tables.
-The entire workflow — from creating an Interactive Session to running Spark SQL and deleting the session — can be described in a standard notebook file rather than IaC (Infrastructure as Code), which makes it easy to incorporate into Git-based code management.
+In recent years, Apache Spark has seen expanded support for Apache Iceberg tables, and there are an increasing number of cases where Spark is needed when creating tables.
+The entire workflow — from creating an interactive session, running Spark SQL, to deleting the session — can be written in a standard notebook file rather than IaC (Infrastructure as Code), which makes it easy to incorporate into Git-based code management.

-Being able to incrementally build PySpark jobs on Glue within your everyday development environment, without worrying about cluster management, seems particularly valuable during the trial-and-error phase before productionizing jobs.
-When working with tables in Glue Data Catalog, be mindful of Lake Formation permission design (and the FGAC limitation), but the recommended starting point is simply connecting from your local VS Code and giving it a try.
+Being able to build PySpark jobs incrementally on Glue using your everyday development environment, without having to think about cluster management, seems particularly valuable during the trial-and-error phase before productionizing jobs.
+When working with tables in the Glue Data Catalog, be mindful of Lake Formation permission design (and the FGAC limitation), but I recommend starting by connecting from your local VS Code to give it a try.